TechnologyClassroom/dice-mechanic-datapacks/README.md

 R3 is the Reputation score for Player 3.

-## How to analyze data generated in data packs
+## How to analyze data generated in datapacks

 Download and extract a data pack for example data.